Ancient, Modern, and Theory

-Davis has been awarded fellowships by the Stanford Humanities Center, the National Humanities Center, the Getty Research Institute, the Center for Advanced Study in the Visual Arts at the National Gallery of Art, the Wissenschaftskolleg zu Berlin, and the John Simon Guggenheim Memorial Foundation, and the Humanities Research Fund of UC Berkeley.
+Davis has been awarded fellowships by the Stanford Humanities Center, the National Humanities Center, the Getty Research Institute, the Center for Advanced Study in the Visual Arts at the National Gallery of Art, the Wissenschaftskolleg zu Berlin, the John Simon Guggenheim Memorial Foundation, and the Humanities Research Fund of UC Berkeley.
 He has held visiting scholar and visiting professor appointments at Duke University, the Courtauld Institute of Art of the University of London, the Ludwig-Maximilian University in Munich, and the University of York, UK, where he was part-time Visiting Professor of History of Art from 2013 to 2016.
 He has served as member of the board of the College Art Association and recently as a member of the Advisory Boards of CASVA and the Research and Academic Programs at the Clark Art Institute.
-He serves on the editorial boards of Art History, Representations, Open Arts, Res: Anthropology and Aesthetics, Theory, Culture, and Critique, the Journal of South-East Asian Studies, and the Journal of Aesthetics and Art Criticism.
+He serves on the editorial boards of Art History; Representations; Open Arts; Res: Anthropology and Aesthetics; Theory, Culture, and Critique; the Journal of South-East Asian Studies; and the Journal of Aesthetics and Art Criticism.
 At Berkeley, he has served as Chair of the Department of History of Art, Director of the Film Studies Program, Director of the LGBT Minor Program, Chair of the University Senate Committee on the Library and Scholarly Communication, and Director of the Consortium for the Arts and the Arts Research Center.
 He was a founding member of what is now the Berkeley Center for New Media.
 Currently he is serving on the executive/steering committees of the Townsend Center for the Humanities, the Global Urban Humanities Initiative, the Art of Writing Program, and the Task Force on the Creative Curriculum.